 This article originally appeared in 2016 and has been updated.

 British writer and historian Graham Hancock likes to shake things up.
 After a career as a writer for the likes of the Sunday Times, The Independent and The Guardian newspapers, he started to become interested in ancient myths, megaliths and astrological data when he served as the East Africa correspondent of The Economist in the 1980s.

 After decades of extensive investigations, he posited global connection with a very ancient, highly sophisticated “mother culture” that goes tens or even hundreds of thousands of years back further than most archeologists will admit, and which was wiped out by a major catastrophe.
 It is from this most ancient civilisation that he believes all subsequent ancient historical civilisations sprang.

-Although considered a maverick by some, Hancock’s doubt about established archeological thinking (such as the ‘fact’ that the Great Pyramids of Giza were tombs for Pharaohs) resonates with many, which is probably why his books have sold more than five million copies worldwide and have been translated to 27 languages.
-In fact, several influential figures such as 2012 film director Roland Emmerich and Beyond 2012: Catastrophe or Awakening? author Geoff Stray cite Hancock’s unique investigation of ancient societies as having influenced their work.
+Although considered a maverick by some, Hancock’s doubt about established archeological thinking (such as the ‘fact’ that the Great Pyramids of Giza were tombs for Pharaohs) resonates with many.
+That’s probably why his books have sold more than five million copies worldwide and have been translated to 27 languages.

 We were very privileged to probe the mind of this modern-day heretic in this exclusive interview.

 Graham Hancock On Hidden History & Ayahuasca

 Eluxe: Ok, so it’s on.
 So first question: From economist, to journalist, to historian – what initially made you make such a dramatic shift of interest?